 Companion planting has been in practice for generations.
-Companion planting has benefits such as securing nitrogen, retarding pests, and even as a support for other plants.
+Companion planting has benefits such as securing nitrogen, repelling pests, and even as a support for other plants.
 Companion planting with hops can enhance crop growth and provide a decoy for pesky critters.
-A note of caution, however – hop vines are aggressive growers and their vigorous vines can choke out many less tenacious plants.
+A note of caution, however, hop vines are aggressive growers and their vigorous vines can choke out many less tenacious plants.
 Hops companion plants need to be considered carefully.

 What Not to Plant near Hops

-Any plant that like full sun, plenty of water and doesn’t mind being clambered over can be grown with hops.
-There are those plants, however, which have allelopathic properties and should be planted well away from hops.
-Allelopathy is when a plant releases chemicals that retards other plant growth or even kills them.
+Any plant that likes full sun, plenty of water, and doesn’t mind being clambered over can be grown with hops.
+There are those plants, though, which have allelopathic properties and should be planted well away from hops.
+Allelopathy is when a plant releases chemicals that delays other plant growth or even kills them.

 It is a useful adaptation which keeps competitive weeds away from the allelopathic plant.
-Some alleopathic plants are used in this way in crop situations such as peas, sorghum and rice.
+Some allelopathic plants are used in this way in crop situations such as peas, sorghum, and rice.
 Still others are not suitable to use around other plants because they will either kill them or make them sickly.
 Black walnut is a commonly known example of this.

 What to Plant with Hops

 Hops plant companions, such as corn, have similar cultural requirements and are sturdy enough to withstand some vines tangling around them once they are full sized.